morsimha/Go-code-breaker-game/README.md

 ### Single-Player Mode
 ```
 Welcome Player 1!
 You are playing in single-player mode against the computer.
+⏱️ You have 30 seconds to make each guess!
 Game is starting in single-player mode!
 Try to guess the 4-digit code.